Looking for ways to keep kids occupied on a long car trip? We've got what you need!

 - Music!
 Arapahoe Libraries has children's CDs and downloadable music.
 Be sure to play some of your favorite music, too!

 - Activities!
 Repurpose a metal cookie sheet as a drawing table.
-Fastened coloring sheets down with magnets and provide crayons.
+Fasten coloring sheets to it with magnets and provide crayons.
 Place magnets on the back of shapes and let your child's imagination out to play.

 - Car games!
 The tried and true method of parents everywhere.